 This provides the lender with the assurance that you are vested in the property.
 Otherwise, you may be more likely to default on the mortgage because you didn’t spend any of your own money on the house.
 While most people won’t miss payments and go into foreclosure, banks make this an across-the-board requirement.

 In fact, data shows that the average down payment amount is shrinking due to young first-time home buyers.
-But there are some benefits to saving up that 20% before purchasing your home and they can add up to some pretty significant savings over time.
+But there are some benefits to saving up that 20% before buying a home and they can add up to some pretty significant savings over time.